segmentio/segment-docs/src/connections/destinations/catalog/actions-acoustic/index.md

 - **S3 Bucket Access Point Alias**: The Alias of the Access Point created for your access to the S3 Bucket.
 Available from your Acoustic Customer Success or Services resource.

-S3 Access Key  -  S3 Access Key for the S3 bucket.
+- **S3 Access Key**:  S3 Access Key for the S3 bucket.
 Available from your Acoustic Customer Success or Services resource.

 S3 Secret -  S3 Secret credential for the S3 bucket.
 Available from your Acoustic Customer Success or Services resource.